pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-roleassignment-remove.md

 : SharePoint ID of principal it may be either user id or group id we want to remove permissions Specify principalId only when upn or groupName are not used.

 `--upn [upn]`
 : upn/email of user.
-Specify either upn or princpialId.
+Specify either upn or principalId.

 `--groupName [groupName]`
 : enter group name of Azure AD or SharePoint group.
-Specify either groupName or princpialId.
+Specify either groupName or principalId.

 `--confirm`
 : Don't prompt for confirming removing the role assignment